Skril3366/accompaniment-generation.hw/README.md

 ## Directory navigation

 - `src`  full source code separated into a bunch of files
-- `build`  full source code in one file
+- `tex`  contains report in latex and pdf formats
+- `resources`  contains inputs and outputs

 ## Usage